Bigbear325/zhihengpage/content/home/about.md

 +++

 # Biography
-Hi, My name is Zhiheng Liu, you can also call me Vic.
-I work and study as a research and teaching assistant in SecLab mentored by [Prof.Yinzhi Cao](yinzhicao.com) at Lehigh University.
-Before coming to the  United States, I work for China Mobile Research Institute as a Network Engineer and Project Manager for four years.
+I'm Zhiheng Liu, I'm in Sunnyvale CA now.
+I work as a software engineer intern in Google Cloud Platform.
+Before coming to the United States, I worked for China Mobile Research Institute(Cloud networking team) for four years.
+I contributed one international standard (RFC8099) and 27 technical proposals to Internet Engineering Task Force (IETF) as well as five patents.
+I love working on cloud technology such as network function virtualization (NFV), software-defined network (SDN), control plane networking system.